28 Jul 2016

 Aliva UK Sales Director Justin Price said: “For both projects, the architects wanted a luxurious, contemporary façade that was suitable for modern lightweight construction methods, while paying homage to the majestic heritage of these great cities.
 Aliva Air was perfect for the job.
 We are particularly pleased to have sourced the stone for both projects from British quarries, contributing to the eco-credentials of these buildings.”

-Aliva Air comprises of a 10mm panel of natural stone veneer (or ceramic or glass) with a composite panel and a stainless steel backing.
+Aliva Air comprises a 10mm panel of natural stone veneer (or ceramic or glass) with a composite panel and a stainless steel backing.
 The result is a lightweight cladding solution with the look and feel of solid stone, enabling Aliva to offer larger format modules of up to 4.5m x 1.5m.
 The company works with key quarries around the world to source limestone, sandstone, granite and marble.